istopwg/pwg-books/ippguide/intro.md

 What is IPP?
 ------------

-IPP is an application level protocol used for distributed printing that leverages Internet technologies.
+IPP is a secure application level protocol used for distributed printing that leverages Internet technologies.
 The protocol allows a Client to inquire about capabilities of and defaults for a Printer (supported media sizes, two-sided printing, etc.), inquire about the state of the Printer (paper out/jam, low